MeghaPawar05/Serverless-Authentication-System-using-AWS-Cognito-Lambda-API-Gateway-Project/README.md

 🔵.
 Project Name

-👉 “Serverless API with Authentication using AWS Lambda, API Gateway, and Cognito”
+👉 Serverless API with Authentication using AWS Lambda, API Gateway, and Cognito

 ---